Skip to main content

 "WHAT?!"
 Binoy looked perplexed.
 "To whom?"

 Bondita wiped the dust off the books she neatly kept back on the shelves of the study room.
-It's been hours since Binoy and Trilochan had not come out of the closed room.
+It's been hours since Binoy and Trilochan have not come out of the closed room.
 She could hear occasional raised voices and arguments.
 Then it was all quiet again.
 Bondita put the last book back on the shelf and sighed.
 Then she opened her copies to study.
-Her eyes travelled to his empty seat and she couldn't help but wonder if he reached safely.
+Her eyes travelled to his empty seat, and she couldn't help but wonder if he had reached safely.

 "Are you kidding me, Dada?"
 Binoy shook his head.
 "You kept Bondita here all these years over that?
 The poor girl doesn't even remember."